aalleexxss/ESOF432/README.md

 Adonis js was used to create this API backend.
 Adonis is a Node.js framework that is great for building scalable apps.
 If you would like to contribute to this project, find more information in our developer documentation [here](https://github.com/aalleexxss/ESOF432/blob/master/dev-doc.md).
 If you would like to use this API in a site of your own, find more information in our user documentation [here](https://github.com/aalleexxss/ESOF432/blob/master/user-doc.md).
+Additionally, a simple frontend is provided in the [comment-frontend](https://github.com/aalleexxss/ESOF432/tree/dev/comment-frontend) directory.
+This frontend was made using react and is meant to be an example on how our backend could be implemented into a frontend.
+The full site can be found at [http://acommentapi.com](http://acommentapi.com/).